Raj140503/Payment-Gateway-Integration/README.md

-# Payment Gateway Integration using Braintree and Node js
+# Payment Gateway using Braintree and Node js

 Create your own Braintree account and add your own credentials in the code